 (Market supply refers to the amount of goods and services all producers supplying that particular product are willing to supply or the sum of individual supplies of all producers).

-The law of supply states that an increase in price leads to a increase in supply, and a decrease in price leads to an decrease in supply. (its a positive correlation between the both- moves in the same direction.
-It’s also worth noting that however, an increase in supply leads to a decrease in price and a decrease in supply leads to an increase in price.
-The law of supply is established with respect to changes in price, not demand, hence the difference.)
+The law of supply states that an increase in price leads to a increase in supply, and a decrease in price leads to an decrease in supply (there is a positive relationship between price and supply.
+However it’s also worth noting that, an increase in supply leads to a decrease in price and a decrease in supply leads to an increase in price.
+The law of supply is established with respect to changes in price, not supply, hence the difference).

 This is an example of a supply curve for a product.